-Maximum CHAR Length
+Maximum Char Length

 The maximum number of characters that are forwarded from a character field.
 This is just a limit for what is forwarded from the database monitor.
-Of course, the database entry can be of any size, but only the first configured number of charactes are to be forwarded.
+Of course, the database entry can be of any size, but only the first configured number of charactes will be forwarded.
 This setting applies to char, varchar and related data types.

-Maximum TEXT Length
+Maximum Text Length

-This is the same as "Maximum CHAR Length" but applies to large text fields (e.g. "text" in Microsoft SQL and "longtext" in MySQL).
+This is the same as "Maximum Char Length" but applies to large text fields (e.g. "text" in Microsoft SQL and "longtext" in MySQL).